IS SUCH DEVASTATION TO OUR EARTH WORTH ALL OF THIS FOR THE SAKE OF VANITY?

 These exceptional ethical diamonds have been created by a leading university who are market leaders in gemstone science, combining the latest technology together with the least impact on the environment.
 It is also independently certified by the GRI, a trusted global research institute and each stone is laser marked for identification and verification purposes.
 The certificates that we provide are also a trusted means of insuring any piece of our jewellery.

-Since the creation of the IQ Diamond is not tied to the diamond industry, and unlike mined diamonds, including Canadian diamonds, they are independently priced based on the cost of production and research & development, rather than being artificially inflated.
+Since the creation of our Ethica Diamond is not tied to the diamond industry, and unlike mined diamonds, including Canadian diamonds, they are independently priced based on the cost of production and research & development, rather than being artificially inflated.
 Therefore, we are able to bring them to the customer at a fair price and know that they are truly ethical diamonds.